 I mean I wish I hadn’t done it, that I had made it through the publication of my first book without falling for all the rhetoric about reviews being the only way a self-published author can succeed and they, therefore, must do anything to gain them.
 I wish I had been better, that I had understood that my credibility was at stake and just stood proudly by the quality of my work to garner readers.
 It’s not faultless, but doesn’t need bolstering either.
 I wish that I hadn’t listened to all those pulpiteers, who claim that a good book could never be enough.
 Sadie Forsythe, ADDRESSING A PAST TRANSGRESSION AND WHY I’LL FORGIVE A NEW INDIE AUTHOR A REVIEW SWAP OR TWO

-Disclaimer: I’ve only done a few review swaps, and on other occasions I’ve naturally reviewed books of friends, but without feeling obligated to just because a few of them had reviewed mine first.
+Disclaimer: At the time of writing this, I’ve only done a few review swaps, and on other occasions, I’ve naturally reviewed books of friends, but without feeling obligated to just because a few of them had reviewed mine first.
 We never discussed it, it just happened that way.

 Thanks to my tribe, we reached number one in Pentecostal books the weekend it released.
 This obviously felt great, but I had to work hard during the weeks leading up to it, as well as afterward.